 How Marine Debris Impedes Coastal Tourism and Economic Development

-Tetra Tech’s Gina Green and Bryan Stirrat discussed how marine debris impedes economic development, stifles tourism, and defiles biodiversity.
-Gina, our senior associate of environment and natural resources and expert in marine and coastal management, and Bryan, our Solid Waste Solutions practice group leader, detail how effective management and inclusive solutions can benefit and stabilize coastal communities around the world.
+Bryan Stirrat, Tetra Tech’s director of international solid waste, and Gina Green, former Tetra Tech expert in marine and coastal management, discuss how marine debris impedes economic development, stifles tourism, and defiles biodiversity.
+Bryan and Gina detail how effective management and inclusive solutions can benefit and stabilize coastal communities around the world.
 All opinions expressed in this post are the authors’ own.

 This post originally ran on Devex.